splunk/public-o11y-docs/infrastructure/metrics-pipeline/mpm-rule-agreggation.rst

 |hr|

 Data you send from your services to Splunk Observability Cloud can have high cardinality.
-Instead of adjusting how you are sending in your data before you send it, aggregation lets you summarize your data in Splunk Observability Cloud based on the dimensions you consider important.
+Instead of adjusting how you send in your data before you send it, aggregation lets you summarize your data in Splunk Observability Cloud based on the dimensions you consider important.

+See the following diagram to understand how aggregation works:

 .. mermaid::